TrapDrap/Swordland-Guide/README.md

 As we get deeper into Swordland, we need to work together with a strategy in order to win.
 As you guys probably seen last time, we lost by 360 points, it was a sight we don't want seeing again.

+Firstly, your presence at your Swordland match is of utmost importance, more people, more strength.
+The combined combat powers of a legion's top 20 determines its power, and matches us against stronger ememies.
+If you do not show up, we will go against one more of you in the enemy team, with you absent, putting us at a double disadvantage.
+And any count over 20 participants will give us a big advantage over the enemy.
+This is why we require people to respond to a message regarding their availability, we expect everyone to be able to respond to messages, while Battle Request menu is sometimes not understood by some people and some may request a legion they aren't able to attend.

-Below I will give a summary of our strategy, **please read this even if you think you know how to play**, it should be helpful to everybody.
+Below I will give a detailed summary of our strategy for Swordland, **please read this even if you think you know how to play**, it should be helpful to everybody.
+Strict rules applies mostly to Legion 1, but the knowledge of these strategies would benefit Legion 2 as well.

 **Please read all categories**, you will be assigned a main role, but you may need to dynamic switch and adapt between all three roles depending on the situation in the game.